-So the days of software coming as an installation disc are long gone but don’t let nostalgia lead you to jump on that version of Quicken that seems like a sweet deal.
+The days of software coming as an installation disc are long gone but don’t let nostalgia lead you to jump on that version of Quicken that seems like a sweet deal.
 If the product has already been registered — or even if the CD is scratched — you’re really just paying for the box.
-Or, even worse, you might be getting dangerous viruses or spyware along with your new app.
+Worse, you might be getting dangerous viruses or spyware along with your new app.
 Even if it’s a download, don’t trust software from an unrecognized source.

 It’s hard to know just what’s happened to that DVD player.
 It might have fallen out of a moving truck, and as long as the exterior isn’t scratched up, there’s no sure way of knowing how long it’s going to last.
-Not to mention, when a new combination DVD/JPEG/CD-R/CD-RW/CD player can be had on Amazon for a little over $20, it’s not clear why you would be considering this in the first place.
+When a new combination DVD/JPEG/CD-R/CD-RW/CD player can be had on Amazon for a little over $20, it’s not clear why you’d consider buying a DVD player from a stranger in the first place.

 A used digital camera has any number of things that could be wrong with it.
-Cameras are hand-held and therefore stand a much greater chance of having been dropped repeatedly.
-Again, unless the exterior shows visible damage, it can be impossible to tell.
+Cameras are handheld and therefore stand a much greater chance of having been dropped repeatedly.
+Unless the exterior shows visible damage, it can be impossible to tell.
 And if you’re thinking that you’re safe as long as you go analog, think again.
 Even the tiniest of light leaks will mean every picture you take is ruined before it even gets developed.

 Do you know about the whole “mic drop” thing?
 Popular with comedians and other performers, hated by stage managers.
 That’s because it’s generally a great way to ruin a perfectly good microphone.
 Speakers and microphones both work with vibrations, either detecting them or putting them out.
 As such, there’s plenty of internal machinery that can be especially sensitive.
 And if it gets jostled the wrong way by an impact, the whole thing won’t work quite right anymore.